webfm/defect-app/project-data.md

 * lists
     * id - list id expressed as id value
         * this value matches template.source.id
-        * in the example there is a tempate with template.source.type = VALUE_LIST, template.source.type = 1. this matches list.1
+        * in the example there is a template with template.source.type = VALUE_LIST, template.source.type = 1. this matches list.1
         * labels - meta data for each list hierarchy level
             * label - display name,
             * field - used in sync data,
             * sort - sort order
     * for details see [Value List](definitions.md#value-list "Value List")
     * for example see [List Example](list-example.md "List Example")
-* teams - if a user have assign priviledge, he can assign the defect to a team which is listed here
+* teams - if a user have assign privilege, he can assign the defect to a team which is listed here
 * privileges - privileges for current user
     * see [Privileges](definitions.md#privileges "Privileges") for more detail